Planning to visit living root bridge in Nongriat? Let me warn you: it’s not worth it anymore!

 Where last time I found local families in Nongriat too welcoming and heart-warming, this time they were too busy to even speak to.
 Kids were busy selling beetle-nuts and fake ‘natural honey’.
 The root-bridge was counting its last few days!

 But that doesn’t mean that everyone visiting the living root bridge in Nongriat is hating is.
 I have met a lot of travellers and bloggers who loved it in whichever state and shape it is in today.
-Having said that, if you still plan to visit Nongriat here’s a detailed travel blog I have pulled for you from the internet that talks about living rootbridges of Meghalaya.
+Having said that, if you still plan to visit Nongriat check these photos of living Rootbridge and Nongriat village on the National Geographic website for some inspiration.

 We can only solve the problem of Overtourism by a joint effort.
 Having said that, we cannot just point fingers and blame others.
 Tourists and local authorities need to come together as one force to save tourist destinations.
 Here’s an article I have written about tackling the issue better: effects of Overtourism

-As a traveller overtourism can ruin the experience of a new destination.
-As a local, it can be a nuisance.
+For a traveller overtourism can ruin the experience of a new destination.
+For locals, it can be a nuisance.
 But neither of them is affected!